 Your hotel should report your normal supply, 0 (zero) rooms sold and 0 (zero) revenue.
-If for any reason you are unable to report any data, you will continue to have access to and receive reports during this time.
-In the case of no-shows, please refer to no-show and cancellation advice.
+If for any reason you are unable to report data, please reach out to data@str.com.
+In the case of no-shows, please refer to no-show and cancellation guidance.